bcaramiaux/ofxGVF/puredata/README.md

 The object will be generated in a folder corresponding to your platform in the Build/ directory.
 For instance, compiling the object on a Mac OSX will create a Darwin/ directory with the gvf.pd_darwin object inside (note that this folder might already exist).

+NOTE to LINUX users: PureData include folder is not always consistent.
+In the makefile, we might have change the line: "PD_INCLUDE = $(PD_PATH)/include/pdextended" in case the "m_pd.h" is not in this folder on your computer

 Installing
 ===